 Our Personal Lines staff understands the importance of building long-term relationships with our customers.
 You will find us to be knowledgeable, helpful, reliable, and more than accommodating when you need us.
 We truly value the trust and loyalty our customers have placed in us by allowing us to continue to service their personal insurance needs.

 If you own a car, auto insurance is not just an option, it’s a legal necessity.
 Auto insurance protects you against financial loss after an accident.
-It is a contract between you and the insurance company.
-You agree to pay the premium and the insurance company agrees to pay your losses as defined in your policy.
+It is a contract between you and the insurance company through an agreement for you to pay the premium and for the insurance company to pay your losses as defined in the policy.

 Auto insurance provides property, liability, and medical coverage:

 Liability coverage pays for your legal responsibility to others for bodily injury or property damage.

 Medical coverage pays for the cost of treating injuries, rehabilitation and sometimes lost wages and funeral expenses.

 Property coverage pays for damage to or theft of your car.

 Center currently represents many of the insurance companies providing automobile insurance in Massachusetts.
 As a result, we can offer our customers many different policies, coverage, and options.
 With the introduction of Auto Reform in April 2008, we now have the ability to "shop" the market for the best program to fit your individual needs.

 Since April 2008, the auto insurance premiums in Massachusetts are no longer set by the state, (Insurance Commissioner) but by individual insurance companies.
 Allowing the insurance companies to set the rates creates competition in the marketplace, which should be beneficial to the consumer.